MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 This configuration is in the admin center under **Enrollment device platform restrictions**.

 ### OS version
 This restriction enforces your maximum and minimum OS version requirements.
-Devices running earlier or later OS versions are not allowed to enroll.
+Devices running earlier or later OS versions aren't allowed to enroll.
 This type of restriction works with the following operating systems:

    * Android device administrator\*
    * Android Enterprise work profile\*